-Fig 5.2.
-Scheme of the osmosis.
-Solvent molecules moved through the semipermeable membrane from a region of lower solute concentration to a region of higher solute concentration.
-This is an important phenomenon, since it is one factor controlling the flow of material in and out of living cells
+Fig. 5.2.The cheme of the osmosis.
+Solvent molecules moved through the semipermeable membrane from a region of the lower solute concentration to a region of higher solute concentration.
+This is an important phenomenon, since it is one the factors controlling the flow of material in and out of living cells

-Osmosis plays a key role in biological processes such as absorption of nutrients, elimination of waste productsof metabolism, active transport of water.
+Osmosis plays a key role in such biological processes as absorption of nutrients, elimination of metabolism waste products, active transportation of water.

-Normal osmotic pressure of blood plasma is 740-7780 kPa; osmotic homeostasis is maintained by useful work of kidneys, lungs and skin.
+Normal osmotic pressure of blood plasma is 740-780 kPa; osmotic homeostasis is maintained by work of kidneys, lungs and skin.
 Mainly electrolytes are responsible for high osmotic pressure of blood plasma and other biological fluids.
-Molecules of proteins not able to pass through cell membranes also contribute into osmotic pressure of blood plasma, but their oncotic pressure is rather low: 3-4 kPa.
+Molecules of proteins, which are unable to pass through cell membranes, also contribute osmotic pressure of blood plasma, but their oncotic pressure is rather low (3-4 kPa).

-Most solutions which are used in medicine for intravenous injections are isotonic to blood plasma have the same osmotic pressure as blood.
-Their nousinjection into the blood vessel doesn't disturb osmotic homeostasis of a body.
+Most solutions which are used in medicine for intravenous injections are isotonic to blood plasma or have the same osmotic pressure as blood.
+Their the intravenous injections do not disturb osmotic homeostasis of a body.
 They are:

-- a) 0.85-0.9% by mass NaCl solution and - b) 4.5-5% by mass glucose $C_6H{12}O_6$ solution.
+a) 0.85-0.9% by mass NaCl solution and

+b) 4.5-5% by mass glucose $C_6H{12}O_6$ solution.

-When a red blood cell is placed in a hypotonic solution ($P{osm} < 70 \text{ kPa}$) water tends to move into the cell (ig.
-5.3).
-The cell swells and eventually burst, releasing hemoglobin and other protein molecules.
-This phenomenon is known as hemolysis -destruction of blood.
-Its initial step occurs when osmotic pressure becomes equal to ~ 360-400 kPa rreversible (total) hemolysis occurs at 260-300 kPa.
+When a red blood cell is placed in a hypotonic solution ($P{osm} < 760$ kPa) water tends to move into the cell (fig. 5.3).
+The cell swells and eventually bursts, releasing hemoglobin and other protein molecules.
+This phenomenon is known as hemolysis or destruction of blood.
+Its initial step occurs when osmotic pressure becomes equal to ~ 360-400 kPa.
+Irreversible (total) hemolysis occurs at 260-300 kPa.

-When a red blood cell is placed into a hypertonic solution (Posm > 780 kPa) the intracellular water tends to be removed out of a cell by osmosis to a more concentrated, surrounding solution.
+When a red blood cell is placed into a hypertonic solution (Posm > 800 kPa) the intracellular water tends to be removed out of a cell by osmosis to a more concentrated, surrounding solution.
 This process, known as plasmolysis, causes the cell to shrink and eventually cease functioning.

-Fig 5.3.
+Fig. 5.3.
 A cell in: